mlr3learners/mlr3learner-fnn/README.md

 <!-- badges: end -->

-This package adds `knn` from the `FNN` package to `mlr3`.
+Adds `knn()` from the {FNN} package to {mlr3}.

 Install the latest release of the package via

 ```r
 install.packages("mlr3learners.fnn")
 ```

-by following the instructions in the [mlr3learners.drat](https://github.com/mlr3learners/mlr3learners.drat) README.
+by following the instructions in the [mlr3learners.drat README](https://github.com/mlr3learners/mlr3learners.drat).

-Alternatively, you can install the latest version of `mlr3learners.mboost` from Github with:
+Alternatively, you can install the latest version of {mlr3learners.fnn} from Github with:

 ```r
 remotes::install_github("mlr3learners/mlr3learners.fnn")